oar-team/batsim/doc/proto_description.md

 ### SUBMIT_JOB

-Submits a job (from the scheduler).
+Submits a job (from the scheduler) at the current simulation time.
 Job submissions from the scheduler must be enabled in the [configuration](./configuration.md) (``{"job_submission": {"from_scheduler": {"enabled": true}}``).
 The submission is acknowledged by default, but acknowledgments can be disabled